-Undergraduate College Student Organizations are required to deposit funds in the Student Organization Finance Office (SOFO) and follow all SOFO policies to access funds.SOFO offers a variety of credit cards, online orders, as well as checks.
-Please refer to the Business Manager Tools website.
-All Business Managers must attend the training and take the quiz in order to be able to transact.
+Undergraduate College Student Organizations are required to deposit funds in the Student Organization Finance Office (SOFO) and follow all SOFO policies to access funds.
+SOFO offers a variety of credit cards, online orders, as well as checks.
+Please refer to the Business Managers must attend the training and take the quiz in order to be able to transact.